Eric-Lombardo/hello-world/readme.txt

 and what are the differences from this soon-to-be commit with the old commit.

-One last test to really amke sure I understand how this works :)
+One last test to really make sure I understand how this works :)